Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Keith Hughes - SunTrust Robinson Humphrey, Inc.

 Thank you.
 A question on WAVE, when Worthington put out their numbers, they showed a pretty significant decline in WAVE.
 Of course, their calendar is different than yours, which would imply June was a big month.
-You talk about some pricing in June.
+You talked about some pricing in June.
 Could you just talk about the differences there and how the volume – I know there's price increase, but how the volume from the grid product is doing versus tile?

 Victor D. Grizzle - Armstrong World Industries, Inc.